Elysia Crampton

-Elysia Chuquimia Paula Crampton is an American electronic musician, producer, poet, and composer.
-Her work touches upon themes of Aymara survival and Latino culture, LGBT and Aymara femme heritage, science fiction, references to Christian faith and ontology, and frequent utilization of samples and arrangements from varying sources.
+Elysia Chuquimia Paula Crampton, also known as Chuquimamani-Condori, is an American electronic musician, producer, poet, and composer.
+Her work touches upon themes of Aymara survival, LGBT and Aymara femme heritage, science fiction, references to Christian faith and ontology, and frequent utilization of samples and arrangements from varying sources.
+She makes up one half of Los Thuthanaka, along with her brother, Joshua Chuquimia Crampton.

+In fall 2025, she was rewarded with the Venice Biennale Silver Lion award following the release of Los Thuthanaka's self titled album that spring.

 Career

 Elysia Crampton began making music under the name E+E ("And & And" in Spanish) in the early 2000s.
 E+E consisted of several performers and contributing writers, editors, and DJ mixes made with a keyboard, acapellas, and a sampler.

 In 2015, Crampton ceased using the E+E alias and released her first studio album, American Drift, under her real name.
 The album took three years to make and was made as a way to describe her unique experience of finding a home in Virginia in the aforementioned years.
 The album was released on August 7, 2015, and was met with critical success.
 The music review website Pitchfork gave the album an 8.1 out of 10 and said, in praise:

 The Virginia producer Elysia Crampton's debut album is only four songs long, but it represents a monumental undertaking.
 She has described it as an exploration of Virginia's history as well as a meditation on brownness, on being Latina, and as a kind of geology.
 Her epiphanies feel hard-won, and they shine all the more brightly for it.

 Crampton released her second album, Elysia Crampton Presents: Demon City, on July 22, 2016.
 It was a collaboration with friends/peers including Houston producer Rabit, Danish producer Why Be, London producer Lexxi, and Alabama producer Chino Amobi.
-Music review Web site Tiny Mix Tapes gave the album a 4.5 out of 5, while Pitchfork said: "Demon City, Virginia producer Elysia Crampton's follow-up to her sumptuous debut American Drift, is a wonder of concision and represents another massive leap forward in her growth," of the album.
+Music review website Tiny Mix Tapes gave the album a 4.5 out of 5, while Pitchfork said: "Demon City, Virginia producer Elysia Crampton's follow-up to her sumptuous debut American Drift, is a wonder of concision and represents another massive leap forward in her growth," of the album.

 Crampton's physical output to date has consisted solely of project studio or home studio recordings, with her first two LP's The Light That You Gave Me To See You (2012) and American Drift (2015), as well as EP's Bound Adam 2011 and Moth/Lake (2015) all being recorded in her Ford Ranger truck.